Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-We retrace our steps along the familiar trail we took during our ascent, passing through dense forests until we reach Chhomrong in time for lunch.
-Continuing our descent, we follow a rural foot trail towards Jhinu.
-After approximately one hour of walking downhill, we arrive at Jhinu, renowned for its natural hot spring.
-Here, you can unwind and relax in the soothing waters as we spend the night in Jhinu.
+The trail begins to descend steeply through dense subtropical forests.
+There are also stone staircases and narrow paths that lead you down to the Modi Khola Valley.
+You will follow a rural foot trail towards Jhinu.
+You will also cross suspension bridges over streams while enjoying the mountain views.
+After approximately one hour of walking downhill, you arrive at Jhinu.
+The village is famous for its natural hot spring.
+Here, you can unwind and relax in the soothing waters as you spend the night in Jhinu.

 Activity

-6km or 3-4 hours walk, 64km or2 and half hours drive
+6 km or 3-4 hours walk, 64 km or2 and half hours drive

 Highest Altitude